christineymshen/christineymshen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a fifth year Ph.D. candidate in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University, working with [Surya Tokdar](http://www2.stat.duke.edu/~st118/).
 I am also an [AI Health Fellow](https://aihealth.duke.edu) at Duke University School of Medicine.
+I received my Master's degree in Statistical Science at Duke University under the supervision of [Peter Hoff](https://pdhoff.github.io).
+Prior to that, I completed my undergraduate studies at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/), majoring in [Insurance, Financial and Actuarial Analysis](https://ifaa.bschool.cuhk.edu.hk), and worked in Hong Kong as an actuary.

-I am interested in philosophical and foundational questions in statistics, and my research focuses on methodologies that are Bayesian in formulation, with strong frequentist guarantees.
+My research interests lie in philosophical and foundational questions in statistics, with a focus on methodologies that are Bayesian in formulation yet have strong frequentist guarantees.
 More broadly, my work touches on Bayesian methods and decision theory.
-My applied work is motivated by challenges in the clinical research, especially in the context of large and complex datasets such as the Electronic Health Records.
+My applied work is motivated by challenges in clinical research, especially in the context of large and complex datasets such as the Electronic Health Records.

 Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, tennis, and wall climbing.

-#### **Education**

-B.B.A. in Insurance, Financial and Actuarial Analysis with Honours (2011), The Chinese University of Hong Kong <br />
-M.S. in Statistics (2021), Duke University